crosstyan/stupid/README.md

 ## Intro

-This documentation is intended to be read **with** a search engine or a Large Language Model (LLM) open next to you.
+This documentation is intended to be read **with** a search engine and a Large Language Model (LLM) open next to you.

 No prior knowledge is needed, only curiosity and patience.